isabellaenriquez/isabellaenriquez/README.md

 - 🍁 Based in Canada!
 - 📚 Undergrad CS Student
 - 🖥 Aspiring Full Stack Developer, with a slight bias for frontend and a curiosity 🧐 for web design
-- 💡 Currently working on school and learning some new frontend frameworks!
+- 💡 Latest adventure: Frontend Developer Intern @ Nylas!

 <details>